-Bradgate Education Partnership Safeguarding Principles
+1.0 Bradgate Education Partnership Safeguarding Principles

-At Bradgate Education Partnership, we believe in fostering a child centred and coordinated approach to safeguarding and child protection in all our schools.
-Our strategic safeguarding model promotes a consistent and co-ordinated approach to policy and practice across the trust.

-We recognise it is both our statutory and moral duty to promote the safety and welfare of all children in our trust and prepare them well for the next phase of their life.

-Our trust Safeguarding and Child Protection policy supports consistency across the trust, and schools use this as a model to develop their own personalised policy specific to their context and local priorities.
+- 1.1 At Bradgate Education Partnership, we believe in fostering a child centred and coordinated approach to safeguarding and child protection in all our schools.
+Our - 1.2 We recognise it is both our statutory and moral duty to promote the safety and welfare of all children in our trust and prepare them well for the next phase of their life. - 1.3 Our trust Safeguarding and Child Protection policy supports consistency across the trust, and schools use this as a model to develop their own personalised policy specific to their context and local priorities.

-Our trust supports safeguarding by:
+2.0 Our Trust supports safeguarding by:

-- · Providing direction and guidance from the trust safeguarding team - Proactively analysing trends and priorities - · Offering professional development and training on common themes - Coordinating a half termly Designated Safeguarding Leads group that shares best practice, offers advice and ensures consistency - Implementing a robust timetable of audits and reviews: - -Annual SCR audit - · -Annual safeguarding compliance audit - -Annual safeguarding review - · Establishing DSL triads to support good decision making and networking - Providing professional supervision, mentoring and/or support to DSLs and D/DSL. - Ensuring consistency in all aspects of safeguarding
+- 2.1 Providing direction and guidance from the trust safeguarding team - 2.2 Proactively analysing trends and priorities - 2.3 Offering professional development and training on common themes - 2.4 Coordinating a half termly Designated Safeguarding Leads group that shares best practice, offers advice and ensures consistency - 2.5 Implementing a robust timetable of audits and reviews: - 2.5.1 Annual SCR audit - 2.5.2 Annual safeguarding compliance audit - 2.5.3 Annual safeguarding review - 2.6 Establishing DSL triads to support good decision making and networking - 2.7 Providing professional supervision, mentoring and/or support to DSLs and D/DSL. - 2.8 Ensuring consistency in all aspects of safeguarding